The Mesa Lab

-The Mesa Laboratory, also known as the National Center for Atmospheric Research sits at the base of the flatirons in South Boulder.
-I remember seeing it for the first time as a college freshman, then in Woody Allen's Sleeper, and was struck by its clean, otherworldly lines and its unbelievable perch, looking down and east over a sea of midwestern flatness.
+The Mesa Laboratory, also known as the National Center for Atmospheric Research (NCAR) sits at the base of the flatirons in South Boulder.
+I remember seeing it for the first time as a college freshman, then in Woody Allen's Sleeper, and was struck by its clean, otherworldly lines and its high perch, looking down and east over a sea of midwestern flatness.

 I wanted to capture the abstract, conceptual nature of the architecture, in a way that recognizes the project's age, and its significance as a landmark in modernism.